jeremyong/klein/docs/index.md

 - Rotor logarithm to compute the rotor axis (also referred to as a `branch`)
 - Branch exponentiation to generate rotors

-The "spherical interpolation" operator slerp can be implemented easily in terms of the rotor or motor logarithm, depending on what is needed.
+The spherical interpolation operation "slerp" can be implemented easily in terms of the rotor or motor logarithm, depending on what is needed.